orange-cloudfoundry/cf-ops-automation/Readme.md

 bundler exec rspec
 ```

+## Local terraform development

+In order to leverage IDE capabilities for terraform when editing TF config files (completion, syntax highlighting, etc.)
+, a consistent local environment is required, with spruce templates interpolated,
+and tf config files merged from template and secrets repo.

+This also enables local execution for `terraform plan` and `tf apply` providing shorter feedback cycles.

+The `scripts/setUpTfDevEnv.sh` script partially automates the set up of such local environment.

 ## Contributing Code

 If you've got a feature you want to see or a bug you'd like to fix, pull requests are the way to go.